Members can click here to download an ad-free version of this talk!

 - Contact with powerlines- Equipment should stay at least 10 feet away from powerlines and poles.
-When voltage of the lines increase the distance to stay away from lines also needs to increase.
+When the voltage of the lines increases, the distance to stay away from lines also needs to increase.

 - Equipment failure- Hydraulic or other systems that fail can cause a major incident.